PacktPublishing/Accelerating-Server-Side-Development-with-Fastify/Chapter 2/README.md

-# Chapter 1 - What is Fastify?
+# Chapter 2 - Plugin System and Boot Process

-In this chapter we will learn about the core concepts of Fastify, getting a complete overview of the components of the framework.
+You will learn the importance of Fastify plugins for developers, highlighting their role in achieving reusability, code sharing, and proper encapsulation between Fastify instances.
-You will understand how they work together and how to declare them.
+The chapter focuses on the declaration and implementation of a simple plugin, gradually adding more layers to explore their interaction and dependency management.

 The example we will use is a simple test routes to become confident with the Fastify's syntax and execution, so HAVE FUN!